altimmons/LangNotes/Linux/ShellNotes.md

 dmr becomes "${1}", and ~/public\_html is expanded to /home/whomever/public\_html which then becomes "${2}".

 What happens if the user forgets to add either or both arguments?
-How can the function know that it shouldn’t continue?
-The function, as above, doesn’t.
-It’ll just continue on its merry way no matter how few arguments it receives.
-Let’s add some logic to make sure things are as we expect them before proceeding.
+How can the function know that it shouldn't continue?
+The function, as above, doesn't.
+It'll just continue on its merry way no matter how few arguments it receives.
+Let's add some logic to make sure things are as we expect them before proceeding.

 Before we can do that, we need to learn about another variable that is set, (like "${1}",) when a command is run.
 The "${#}" variable is equal to the number of arguments given to a command.
 For example: